chmike/base64/README.md

 # Fast base64 encoder/decoder

-This base64 encoder/decoder is faster than stdlib base64 package.
+This base64 encoder/decoder is faster than the stdlib base64 package.

 Encoding is 70% faster on ARM64 (Mac book M2) and 36% on AMD64 (i5 11th Gen).